Ticket Sales Now Open | Secure Your Spot Now!

 Agenda

-The International Neurodiversity Conference 2026 will take place online on January 15–16, 2026.
+The International Neurodiversity Conference 2026 will take place ONLINE on January 15–16 and 31, 2026.

-It features three thematic streams:
+It features three thematic streams across Day 1 & 2:

 1) Mental Health, Neurodivergence, Health (Day 1)